feiphoon/github-workshop/slides/slides.md

 - Open source libraries with collaborators all over the world, e.g. https://python-sprints.github.io/

-- Other interfaces for Git - workflow preferences: Bitbucket, Gitlab, GitHub Desktop, Git command line, code editors (Atom/Sublime/PyCharm)

-- GitHub web UI renders Markdown and CSV files very nicely
-- Notebooks & file diffs: Jupyter notebooks vs R Markdown
 ---

-# Your future lies in:
+## Other Interfaces for Git

+This is down to your workflow preferences:
+- Bitbucket
+- Gitlab
+- GitHub Desktop
+- Git command line
+- Git integration in code editors & IDEs (Atom/Sublime/PyCharm)

+---
+## Your Future Lies In:

-- finishing these exercises with your teammates (if you haven't already!)
+- finishing these exercises with your teammates
-- starring this repository (https://github.com/feiphoon/github-workshop) for reference - we've added some light recap reading
+- starring the workshop repo for reference - check back for some light recap reading
 - looking at the history of the workshop repository - we collaborated remotely to create it!
-- exploring GitHub further & using it for a real project
+- exploring GitHub further by using it for a project
 - coming to our next session to learn to use GitHub Desktop and Git from command line
 - eventually learning to contribute to open source e.g. Pandas
 ---